Updated on: Friday 1 May 2015

 Last.fm uses certain cookies which are essential to the proper functioning of the Website.
 This category of cookies includes those which: identify you as a valid user, maintain and recognise you when you login and keep track of your music play history.

 Last.fm also used cookies which are functional and allow us to remember the choices you make and enhance your user experience.
 The information is typically anonymised.
-This category of cookies includes those related to language preferences, radio listening, mobile or full site preferences, remembering volume controls and other personal settings.
+This category of cookies includes those related to language preferences, mobile or full site preferences, remembering volume controls and other personal settings.

 Third Party Analytics Cookies